Evergreen0929/EEMTL/BridgeNet/README.md

 # 🤠	 Pretrained BridgeNet weights
 The orginal weights are no-longer reserved 😢, we re-train our best performing models with the training code in this repository and provide the weights for the reserachers.
 The performance is basically equivalent compared with the results we reported in the paper.
-We also provide the training and testing tensorboard log files and
+We also provide the training and testing tensorboard log files.

 ### Download pretrained models
 |Version | Dataset | Download | Segmentation | Human parsing | Saliency | Normals | Boundary Loss |